1

 28

 1928.
 Birth in Warsaw of Zbigniew Brzezinski, National Security Advisor to President Jimmy Carter.
-Brzezinski was and internationally respected as a political scientist, statesman, and international foreign policy analyst.
+Brzezinski was an internationally respected as a political scientist, statesman, and international foreign policy analyst.

 1880.
 Death of Henryk Wieniawski, 44, Polish violist and composer.